shippj/NetworkTraffic/README.md

 # NetworkTraffic
 Useful for seeing which devices on a LAN are hogging the ISP’s monthly data allowance.
 It records network data usage 24/7 and makes the reports viewable in a web browser.

-I WILL BE UPLOADING THE SOURCE CODE VERY SOON!

 TODO:
 - make index.php sql-injection proof
 - survive newyears